Skip to main content

 New York, NY English

-The 2025 IESBA Ethics and Independence Conference marks the beginning of the IESBA’s September Board Meeting, which will take place in Lisbon at the ISEG – Lisbon School of Economics and Management Campus.
+The conference also marks the beginning of the September 2025 IESBA Board Meeting, which will take place at the ISEG – Lisbon School of Economics and Management.

-The conference benefits from the generous support of ISEG – Lisbon School of Economics and Management, as well as the two Portuguese Professional Accountancy Organizations: OCC – Ordem dos Contabilistas Certificados and OROC – Ordem dos Revisores Oficiais de Contas.
+The event is made possible with the support of ISEG, as well as Portugal’s two professional accountancy organizations: OCC – Ordem dos Contabilistas Certificados and OROC – Ordem dos Revisores Oficiais de Contas.

 About IESBA